-Last year we were lucky enough to host Delmy Regalado from Liquidambar in Honduras at Extract London in Sustainable Bankside.
-We got to hang out and share coffee, stories and a few beers.
+Meet Delmy Regalado, the woman behind one of the farms in our Organic Espresso.
+In 2018, we were lucky enough to host Delmy Regalado from Liquidambar in Honduras at Extract London.
+We got to hang out and share coffee, stories, and a few beers.
 Delmy is one of the most passionate and inspiring humans I've ever met - paraphrasing her stories into a blog post has felt like an impossible task.

 But her stories are important.
 And so, so worth sharing.
 So I've tried my best.
 It's a long one - so grab a coffee (Organic Espresso if you have it) and enjoy 🤘

 “Our farm, we call it paradise” smiles Delmy.
 She’s just got back from a whistlestop tour of London where we took her around the capital (to drink her own coffee).
 Now, she’s sharing stories from her farm, Liquidambar, to an intimate gathering of Extract friends huddled around the cupping table.